 Shoppers are very keen to purchase handmade items, like knitted scarfs, quilts and covers, rather than commercial mass-produced generic products, either for themselves or as gifts for loved ones.

-You could easily knit during your spare time, while watching television or babysitting kids.
+You could easily make money knitting during your spare time, while watching television or babysitting kids.
 Creating custom made products for special occasions like christenings are another way to increase your revenue.

 A landscaping business would be ideal for those that enjoy working outside establishing and maintaining gardens and outdoor areas.